When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 You can try the Detector yourself by visiting this link:

-If you browse the net using either the Firefox or Chrome web browsers and would like to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension to install on your browser.
+If you browse the net using either Firefox or Google Chrome and want to be able to know if the sites that you are visiting are WP-driven, then Wappalyzer is a useful extension for your web browser.

-Wappalyzer tells you what type of software is installed in the sites you are visiting.
+Wappalyzer identifies what software is installed in the sites you are visiting.

 According to their website …